3 Proven Options Trades to Profit from Market Volatility

 We’ve discussed an options trade related to stock market volatility, and one related to bond/interest rate volatility.
 Now, let’s look at a simple gold trade to round out the trifecta.

 Gold is almost always a strong investment in times of uncertainty.
 The precious metal serves as an alternative to currencies when there are economic concerns on the horizon.
 A poor economy will often (but not always) cause the local currency to fall.
 Gold, as a currency alternative, is an excellent hedge against a falling domestic currency.

 In the US, the dollar could be quite volatile in the coming months due to new policies from the administration and subsequent Fed actions or communications.
 This scenario could definitely drive investors into the safety of gold.

-GLD is down from a high of around $130 in the summer of 2016 to $110 to start the new year.
-That corresponds to a move in spot gold prices from roughly $1,350 per ounce to around $1,150.
-Early in 2016, when volatility was higher, gold averaged around $1,250, or roughly $120 in GLD.
-That’s a level we could easily reach in the first half of 2017.
+GLD is down from a high of around $130 in the summer of 2016 to $122.50.
+That corresponds to a move in spot gold prices from roughly $1,350 per ounce to around $1,275.
+With all the geopolitical uncertainty we’re seeing around the globe, the $130 level is one we could easily reach in the second half of 2017.

-With that in mind, you could buy the June $115 GLD calls for just $3.00.
-Breakeven is at $118, but upside is unlimited.
-We can afford to buy out-of-the-money (OTM) calls because we have six months for gold to move up to our expected level of $120 or higher.
+With that in mind, you could buy the September $125 GLD calls for just $3.50.
+Breakeven is at $128.50, but the upside is unlimited.
+We can afford to buy out-of-the-money (OTM) calls because we have five months for gold to move up to our expected level of $130 or higher.

 There you have it…